Martell and Janelle Monáe "Soar Beyond the Expected" with Audacious Film and 'Cocktail of the Future'

 To learn more about Ewurakua Dawson-Amoah, a dynamic creative who is passionate about connecting BIPOC actors, directors, and crews with opportunities, talent, and resources to tell culturally rich and diverse stories in film, visit melacast.

-The Martell Blue Swift "Cocktail of the Future" kit is available in limited quantities through March 31st at CocktailCourier.com.
+The Martell Blue Swift "Cocktail of the Future" kit is available in limited quantities through March 31st at https://www.cocktailcourier.com/cocktail/cocktail-of-the-future/.
 To learn more about Martell and "The Unexpected Effect,", visit https://www.martell.com/en-us/spread-joy/ or follow at @martellusa on Facebook, Instagram and Twitter.

 About Martell